howtokap/howtokap.github.io/_posts/2018-04-24-MPCNC-Progress.md

 ## Dimensions

-For aluminum, the site recommends a small size.
+For cutting aluminum, the site recommends a small size.
 And if I'm cutting mainly aluminum angle stock, I only need about 3 inches of travel in the Y dimension.
 But it seems that would be too restrictive for other uses.
 I'm thinking 12" would be better.

 In the X dimension, I don't think any single piece of a KAP rig will be longer than about 9 inches.
 It would be nice to set up the machine